 Lymphoedema is swelling that develops because of a build-up of fluid in the body’s tissues.
 This happens when the lymphatic system, which normally drains fluid away, isn’t working properly.

-- Try and avoid scratches or bites on the legs, for instance from insects (use insect repellent) or pets.
-Try and keep vulnerable areas covered if possible.
-If men do get a cut or scratch no matter how small, it is advisable to wash it with soap and water and use an antiseptic cream such as Savlon to try and prevent any infection.
-If the area becomes red, painful or swollen men will need to see their GP to rule out possible infection and may need to be prescribed antibiotics.
+- Try to avoid scratches or bites on your legs from insects or pets.
+Use insect repellent and keep vulnerable areas covered.
+If you do get a cut or scratch, no matter how small, wash it with soap and water and use an antiseptic cream such as Savlon to prevent infection.
+If the area becomes red, painful or swollen, see your GP.

-- If men need need to shave their leg for any reason they should use an electric razor rather than a wet shave.
+- If you need to shave your leg for any reason, use an electric razor rather than a wet shave.

-- Avoid inoculations and injections in the affected leg.
+- Avoid inoculations and injections in the affected leg or legs.
 This includes complementary treatments such as acupuncture.

-- Try and remember to move legs every so often and avoid keeping them crossed for long periods of time.
+- Try to remember to move your legs every so often and avoid keeping them crossed for long periods of time.

-For more advice on managing lymphoedema please see the Lymphoedema Support Network and Macmillan Cancer Care below.
+For more advice on managing lymphoedema please see: